It's been over half a century since Zora Neale Hurston died, but the

 'Baracoon' by Zora Neale Hurston

-In 1927, Their Eyes Were Watching God author Zora Neale Hurston interviewed the last known surviver of the Transatlantic slave trade.
+Their Eyes Were Watching God author Zora Neale Hurston interviewed the last known surviver of the Transatlantic slave trade.
 This week, the book that resulted from her interview and subsequent research was finally published as Barracoon.
 Though she's best known for her novels, Hurston was also passionate in her research of African-American culture, and this book proves her to be a multidimensional writer of boundless talent.
+Click here to buy.